 By James Hunt, Presentation Coach at Boost Presents.

-And secondly, and more importantly, there are many things you can do to help reduce those nerves.
+If even the thought of that makes you feel nervous and anxious, don’t worry – you are not alone!There are many things you can do to help reduce those nerves.

 There are seven key elements—let’s call them the 7 P’s—that make a great speaker: